Green-Software-Foundation/state-of-green-software/src/pages/business-case.md

 [Accenture’s 2022 report](https://www.accenture.com/us-en/insights/technology/uniting-technology-sustainability) on Uniting Tech and Sustainability finds that businesses that have integrated their IT Strategy with their sustainability and business strategy far outperform their competitors in total shareholder value.
-[Link to Insight 22]
+[There is a business case for making software greener](/insights/green-software-business-case/).